Boyle-Lab/CGIMP/README.md

 1. Clone the repository

 2. Pre-process your node and module data into JSON format.
 Example files are provided in CGIMP/data to show the proper format.
-Only "id" and "loc" fields are required in the JSON.
+Only "id", "node", and "loc" fields are required, but you can include any additional fields your data require.
 Example source data (*.tsv.gz) and data processing scripts (*.py) are also provided.
 Feel free to replace the files in this directory with your own to simplify configuration in step 3!
 Example data were prepared as follows:
 ```
 $ cd CGIMP/data
 $ gunzip module_classifications.tsv.gz all_modules.tsv.gz